Besan Halwa Recipe (Soft, Smooth & Ready in 25 Minutes)

 • Once the ghee is melted, add chickpea flour and roast until it turns dark brown and aromatic (10-12 mins), stirring continuously to avoid the flour from burning at the bottom of the pan.

-• Cook for 5-6 minutes until the ghee starts to separate from the sides of the pan.
-Stir continuously while cooking.
+• Cook for 5-6 minutes, until the ghee starts to separate from the sides of the pan and the halwa begins to leave the edges.

 Video